The Best Kolkata Itinerary for 3 days – A mini travel guide

 What is the best time to visit Kolkata?

-The best time to visit Kolkata in winters which begins in December and ends in early February.
+The best time to visit Kolkata in winter which begins in December and ends in early February.
 The weather is beautiful to enjoy walking in the sunny afternoons and stroll around the Christmas markets in the evening.
-If visiting during Holi, you can actually take a trip to Bolpur Shantiniketan for the unique “Dol Utsav”.

-If you want to experience the famous Durga Puja of Kolkata, read this complete guide to prepare yourself for the cultural extravaganza.
+If you want to experience the famous Durga Puja of Kolkata, you will need to plan your trip around October/ The exact dates vary every year, so look up the dates online before planning.
 Avoid the time between late May and early September because of the hot summer followed by incessant rains.

 Check the best places to visit in winter in India.